 Tooth decay, also referred to as caries, is a preventable dental disease.
 This type of damage occurs when bacteria in your mouth make acid, which ultimately eats away at your enamel.
 Your teeth and gums are constantly exposed to great amounts of sugars and starches from the food and drinks you consume.
 Carbohydrate-rich foods such as candy, cookies, and soft drinks in particular leave considerable deposits on your teeth.

 Your teeth naturally contract and expand when they are exposed to changing temperatures.
 Over time, tooth enamel can wear down, teeth can develop microscopic cracks, and your gum line can recede, in turn causing exposure to the interior part of the tooth.
-Hot and cold food and beverages may be painful to consume for people who experience this kind of damage to their teeth.
+Hot and cold food and beverages may be painful to consume for people who experience this form of damage to their teeth.

 Gum disease, otherwise known as periodontal disease, is an ongoing bacterial infection of the gum line and the bone around your teeth.
 The initial stage of this infection starts with a sticky film of bacteria called plaque.
 This early stage of the disease is known as gingivitis, causes the gums to bleed and become red and swollen.
 As the disease progresses to periodontitis, it may cause teeth to fall out, or need to be removed by a dentist.
-Gum disease is highly preventable and can usually be avoided by daily brushing and flossing.
+Gum disease is highly preventable and can generally be avoided by daily brushing and flossing.
 Possible indicators of gum disease include consistent bad breath and a bad taste in the mouth.